Skip navigation

 Dr Maja Grundler

-I am a Lecturer in Law at Northumbria Law School.
+I am an Assistant Professor in Law at Northumbria Law School.
 Before joining Northumbria, I was a Lecturer at Royal Holloway, University of London.

 I hold a PhD in Law from Queen Mary, University of London and an MSc in Refugee and Forced Migration Studies from the University of Oxford.